Aquarium CO2 Systems

-How to Get Better Plant Growth in Your Aquarium
+How a CO2 System Will Give You Better Plant Growth in Your Aquarium

 If you constantly need to re-stock your aquarium plants because they either die, become overgrown with algae or generally have poor health then you're not alone.
 It's a problem that every person owning an aquarium has faced at one time or another.
 But how is it that people are able to create scenes like this...

 ...and yet your plants seem to die a few weeks after you planted them?
 They must be doing something different, right?
 Correct!
-Let's look at exactly what they're doing and how you can achieve plant growth you never thought possible.
+Let's look at exactly what they're doing and how you can replicate those results in your own aquarium.

 No CO2 = No Photosynthesis = Dead Plants